adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/03-orm/01-introduction.md

 # ✔  create    app/Models/User.ts
 ```

-Open the newly created file and replace its content with the following code snippet.
+The `make:model` command creates a new model inside `app/Models` directory with the following contents inside it.

 ```ts
 import { DateTime } from 'luxon'